Hoggy Warty Hogwarts,

 -- The Sorting Hat (PS7)

 A hog is a type of wild pig and is the animal for which both Hogwarts and Hogsmeade are named.
+An uncastrated male of this species is often called a boar.

 The Hogs Head tavern owned by Aberforth Dumbledore sported a sign painted with a "wild boar's severed head, leaking blood on to the white cloth around it" (OP16).